mcfarlander/sblogic/README.md

 servlets to Weblogic.
 This project was developed with, and can be executed on, Java 8.
 It is recommended to use Java 11 and above.

+### Java, Eclipse and MacOS
+To recreate the development environment on macOS, install Java 11 (Oracle) and Eclipse 2019-09.
+From there, use the Eclipse Marketplace to install the weblogic plugin 17.3.

+Add the server runtime.
+See the screen shots in the add_weblogic_server folder.

+After that, add the Spring Boot plugins and any other plugins needed for development.

 # Weblogic
 Weblogic is a J2EE server from Oracle.
 As of mid-2021, the free version is 14.1.1.
 It can be installed locally.
 Once that is accomplished, create a new